Eshwara Khandre

-Eshwar Bheemanna Khandre (born 15 January 1962) is an Indian politician serving as the Working President of the Karnataka Pradesh Congress Committee, since 4 July 2018.
+Eshwar Bheemanna Khandre (born 15 January 1962) is an Indian politician from Karnataka.
+He is serving as a cabinet minister in the Government of Karnataka since May 2023.
+He is also serving as the Working President of the Karnataka Pradesh Congress Committee, since 2018.
 He is a Member of the Karnataka Legislative Assembly from Bhalki constituency since 25 May 2008.
-He was the Minister of Municipal Administration & Public Enterprises of Karnataka from 2016 to 2018 in the Siddaramaiah ministry.
-He was the Minister in Charge of the Bidar district.

 Personal life

 Khandre was born on 15 January 1962 to former minister Bheemanna Khandre and Laxmibai in Bhalki.
 He received a bachelor of engineering degree in 1985 from Poojya Doddappa Appa College of Engineering, Gulbarga, Gulbarga University.
 He is the third member of the Khandre family to be elected to the Karnataka Legislative Assembly from the district.
-His brother is Vijaykumar Khandre who also represented the constituency two times.
+His brother Vijaykumar Khandre, also represented the constituency two times.
+His son Sagar Eshwar Khandre, is the Member of Parliament in the 18th Lok Sabha representing Bidar constituency since June 2024.
 Khandre is the chairman of Shantivardhak Education Society.
-He is an agriculturalist by profession and does social service.
+He is an agriculturalist by profession and engaged in social service.